BDSM 101

 - Frank Herbert, Dune

-• Consent and common best practices for establishing a consensual session
+Consent and negotiation: best practices for building trust

 Who is this workshop for?